 Among more recent developments, ADB launched its first thematic bonds in 2010 in response to a growing demand among its investor base to highlight certain key initiatives of ADB.

-Water Bonds: ADB has issued Water Bonds almost $1.3 billion equivalent.
+Water Bonds: Year to date, ADB has issued Water Bonds over $235 million equivalent.
 These bond issues support projects under the Water Financing Program and highlight ADB’s efforts to address Asia’s water sanitation needs.

-Clean Energy Bonds: Following the success of its Water Bond offering, ADB launched its second thematic bond issue during the third quarter of 2010.
-As of 30 April 2014, ADB has issued Clean Energy Bonds over $821 million equivalent.
-These bonds highlight ADB’s efforts in renewable energy and energy efficiency projects in the region, while meeting investor demand for specific topics of interest.
+Clean Energy Bonds: These bonds highlight ADB’s efforts in renewable energy and energy efficiency projects in the region, while meeting investor demand for specific topics of interest.